Squarespace Review (2025) — The Key Pros and Cons to Consider

 Squarespace customer support

 Squarespace provides customer support via email (24/7) or live chat (4am-8pm EST, Monday to Friday); you can also use Twitter or Facebook Messenger to contact the company.
+As you might expect, there’s a help portal available too (pictured below), as well as a YouTube channel containing a variety of Squarespace tutorials.

-However, no phone support is available.
+Significantly however, no phone support is available.

-As for the quality of the support, while I’ve found the staff on Squarespace’s support desk to be very friendly, and their turnaround times on queries reasonably quick, they tend to deal with pretty simple issues only.
+As for the quality of the in-person support, while I’ve found the staff on Squarespace’s support desk to be very friendly, and their turnaround times on queries reasonably quick, they tend to deal with pretty simple issues only.

 In essence, if you want to add some functionality or design aspects to your Squarespace website that are not provided ‘out of the box’ you won’t always get much help from Squarespace.
 And, as mentioned briefly above, if you add custom CSS to your site, you may not be able to get full support from Squarespace.